ManAlarFor/JS-Basics_DWEC/README.md

 <h2>Cookie Storage</h2>

 This exercise consists of 2 input fields, where the name and surname of the user can be specified and a button, which sends the data to the table below.
-The JavaScript files linked to this page are "uploadData.js" which recieves values in the inputs, sending them to "saveData.js" which adds them to the Cookie Storage. "showData.js" displays the content in the table, which contains a delete button that calls "deleteData.js" which deletes the element by the given name.
+The JavaScript files linked to this page are "uploadData.js" which recieves values in the inputs, sending them to "saveData.js" which adds them to the Cookie Storage. "showData.js" displays the content in the table, which contains a delete button that calls "deleteData.js" which deletes the element by the given name and a update button which calls "updateData.js".

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Este ejercicio está constituido por dos imputs, siendo donde se introducen el nombre y apellidos del usuario y un botón, que envia los valores a la tabla inferior.
-Los enlaces de JavaScript son de "uploadData.js", que recine los valores de los inputs y los manda a "saveData.js" que añade el elemento al almacenamiento de Cookie. "showData.js" muestra el contenido de la tabla, el cual contiene un boton de eliminad que llama a "deleteData.js", que lo elimina por el nombre dado.s
+Los enlaces de JavaScript son de "uploadData.js", que recine los valores de los inputs y los manda a "saveData.js" que añade el elemento al almacenamiento de Cookie. "showData.js" muestra el contenido de la tabla, el cual contiene un boton de eliminar que llama a "deleteData.js", que lo elimina por el nombre dado y un boton para actualizar que llama a "updateData.js".

 <img src="./img/cookieStorage.png">